cat-water-models/cat-water-models.github.io/workshops.md

 [16 - 20 October, 2023](http://www.swedishcollegium.se/subfolders/News/2023/CAT%20group%20visit_231020.html)

 In the first workshop, we shared our experience from 4 different cases:
-- The use of WEAP (Water Evaluation And Planning) model for reservoir management in Mexico
+- WEAP (Water Evaluation And Planning) model for reservoir management in Mexico
-- The use of data-driven model to predict conflicts in Water, Peace, and Security project
+- Data-driven model to predict conflicts in Water, Peace, and Security project
-- The use of model to retrieve remote sensing-derived data for Water Productivity monitoring
+- Remote sensing retrieval model for Water Productivity monitoring
-- Situated modelling
+- Situated modelling through interdisciplinary collaboration

 ### Paris Institute for Advanced Studies, Paris